-As of 31 December 2023, 435 employees are employed at the Group's companies, broken down by the following principal segments:
+As of 31 December 2024, the Group companies have 442 employees, broken down by the principal segments as follows:

-Department Number of Employees as of 31 December 2023 Number of Employees as of 31 December 2022
+Department Number of Employees as of 31 December 20204 Number of Employees as of 31 December 2023

-Management headquarters 160 114
+Management headquarters 164 160

-Retail centers and malls segment 160 187
+Retail centers and malls segment 162 160

-Leasable office and other space in Israel Segment 115 113
+Leasable office and other space in Israel Segment 116 115

-Total 435 414
+Total 442 435

-^{} One employee from the management headquarters is attributed to the income-producing properties in the U.S. segment, 10 employees are attributed to the rental housing segment and one employee is attributed to the hospitality segment.
+\ One employee from management headquarters is assigned to the income-producing property in the U.S. segment and 10 employees are assigned to the rental housing segment.